-- (1) When visiting under section 150, the visiting officer- - (a) shall take a ballot box, ballot papers, the preliminary certified list of electors and anything else necessary to enable a person to vote; and - (b) shall be accompanied by at least 1 other officer and any scrutineer who wishes to attend.

-- (2) The number of scrutineers for a particular candidate who are present at a hospital, special hospital or correctional centre with the visiting officer must not be more than the number of officers at the hospital, special hospital or correctional centre. - (3) While a visiting officer is with a person in a room or other place for the purpose of taking the person's vote, this Act has effect, so far as practicable, as if- - (a) the room or place were a polling place; and - (b) the visiting officer were the OIC of the polling place. - (4) A visit under section 150 to a patient in a hospital or special hospital shall not be made if the visiting officer is informed by a doctor, or a member of the staff at the hospital, that the visit is forbidden on medical grounds. - (5) A visit under section 150 to a person detained at a correctional centre must not be made if the person in charge of the centre tells the visiting officer that the visit is prohibited on security grounds.
+- (1) When visiting under section 150 or section 150A, the visiting officer- - (a) shall take a ballot box, ballot papers, the preliminary certified list of electors and anything else necessary to enable a person to vote; and - (b) shall be accompanied by at least 1 other officer and any scrutineer who wishes to attend. - (2) The number of scrutineers for a particular candidate who are present at a hospital, special hospital, correctional centre or homelessness polling place with the visiting officer must not be more than the number of officers at the hospital, special hospital, correctional centre or homelessness polling place. - (3) While a visiting officer is with a person in a room or other place for the purpose of taking the person's vote, this Act has effect, so far as practicable, as if- - (a) the room or place were a polling place; and - (b) the visiting officer were the OIC of the polling place. - (4) A visit under section 150 to a patient in a hospital or special hospital shall not be made if the visiting officer is informed by a doctor, or a member of the staff at the hospital, that the visit is forbidden on medical grounds. - (5) A visit under section 150 to a person detained at a correctional centre must not be made if the person in charge of the centre tells the visiting officer that the visit is prohibited on security grounds.

-152 Failure to visit institution
+152 Failure to visit institution or homelessness polling place